Ottumwa, Kansas – Extinct in Coffey County

 By an act of the Legislature, approved on February 25, 1860, Ottumwa was incorporated as a town.
 The Councilmen designated were: Ebner H. Hoult, William R. Smith, James Harris, J. W. Kerr, and Enoch Maudlin.

 That year, the Methodist Church of Ottumwa decided to build an institution of higher learning to promote the value of education and Christianity.
-Plans were soon made to build the Methodist university on an unoccupied hill on the northern side of town.
+Plans were soon made to build the Methodist University on an unoccupied hill on the northern side of town.
 The site became known as “College Hill,” and the cornerstone of the first building was laid in 1862.
 However, there was some rivalry between the Methodist and Christian church members.
-The Christian church soon won many Methodists from their original faith to the Christian church.
+The Christian church soon won many Methodists away from their original faith.

-In 1863 operations of the college were transferred to Ottumwa’s Christian Church.
+In 1863, the college’s operations were transferred to Ottumwa’s Christian Church.
 The college was then named the Western Christian University.
 A new two-story limestone building was erected, including a belfry that could be seen from many miles distant.
 The building cost about $8,000, which was raised by Ottumwa residents.

-The school opened in the spring of 1863 under Reverend John M. Rankin, who served as principal.
-All branches of science and preparatory courses of colleges were taught to the 130 students in their first year.
+The school opened in the spring of 1863 under the leadership of Reverend John M. Rankin, who served as principal.
+All branches of science and the preparatory courses for college were taught to the 130 first-year students.
 It soon earned an excellent reputation.

 The 1860s were the boom years for Ottumwa.
-It had a steam-powered sawmill that cut 7,000-9,000 feet of lumber per day, a grocery store, salon, drug store, two hotels, and a stagecoach that ran from Ottumwa to Lawrence.
+It had a steam-powered sawmill that cut 7,000-9,000 feet of lumber per day, a grocery store, a salon, a drugstore, two hotels, and a stagecoach that ran from Ottumwa to Lawrence.

-While the Civil War stopped much progress and advancement across the United States, Ottumwa still experienced growth.
-Following their core beliefs, residents were pro-union and quite patriotic.
-When word reached Ottumwa in August 1861 that the Union Army need assistance to fight the Confederates invading Fort Scott, Kansas, the citizens responded immediately.
-The following day 104 men left Ottumwa for the battle, more than there were registered voters in Ottumwa Township.
+While the Civil War halted much of the progress and advancement across the United States, Ottumwa still experienced growth.
+In line with their core beliefs, residents were pro-union and quite patriotic.
+When word reached Ottumwa in August 1861 that the Union Army needed assistance to fight the Confederate invaders of Fort Scott, Kansas, the citizens responded immediately.
+The following day, 104 men left Ottumwa for the battle, more than the number of registered voters in Ottumwa Township.

 In 1866, Reverend John M. Rankin, who many credited with the school’s excellent reputation, resigned from his position at the college.
 Afterward, the school struggled.
-Though attempts were made to revive the college, insufficient funds forced the college to close in 1868.
+Although attempts were made to revive the college, insufficient funds led to its closure in 1868.
 Various factions attempted to reopen the school in the next several years, and it was set to reopen in September 1873.
 However, a month before classes began, unknown arsonists burned the building to the ground.

-By that time, Ottumwa had already started to decline.
+By then, Ottumwa had already begun to decline.
 Its population in 1870 was 833.
 The loss of the college, the town’s lack of a railroad, and its close proximity to the county seat of Burlington contributed.
 In 1878, the population had dropped to 651, causing many businesses to close or relocate, including the sawmill, which moved to Greenwood County, Kansas.
-By the early 1880s, Ottumwa had less than 200 residents.
+By the early 1880s, Ottumwa had fewer than 200 residents.

-By the turn of the century, the roads around the community had long been deteriorating, and on July 31, 1906, the post office closed.
+By the turn of the century, the roads around the community had deteriorated, and on July 31, 1906, the post office closed.
 Afterward, the town still had a few houses and churches, along with a general store.

 The old Ottumwa Christian Church now stands in New Strawn, Kansas by Kathy Alexander.